jbcoe/iso_cpp_extension_methods/cpp_extension_methods.md

     }

 ##Interaction with virtual functions
-Extension methods do not interact with a virtual functions.
+Extension methods do not interact with virtual functions.
 If a derived class has a virtual method with the same signature as an extension method that is not present in the base class then the extension method will be invoked if accessed through a base-class reference.